 Requirements for Application

-The application process for the master’s program is the same for all Full-Time, Part-Time, Extended Evening, and Accelerated program students.
-Qualified University of Chicago college students who wish to pursue a joint AM degree in social work at SSA should consult with the AB/AM adviser in the College and with the Director of Admissions at SSA early in their third year.
+The application process for the master’s program is the same for all Full-Time, Part-Time, Extended Evening, and Advanced Standing program students.
+Qualified University of Chicago college students who wish to pursue a joint AM degree in social work at SSA should consult with the AB/AM adviser in the College and with the Director of Admissions at SSA early in their second year.

-Please note that SSA only admits students for the Autumn Quarter with the exception of students starting the 15-month Accelerated AM program, which starts in March.
+Please note that SSA only admits students for the Autumn Quarter with the exception of students starting the Advanced Standing Master's program, which starts in the summer.
 SSA does not defer admission.

 The Council on Social Work Education (CSWE) and SSA require that all applicants have an undergraduate degree from an accredited institution and have completed at least one course in each of the following tracks:

-We require an undergraduate degree in social work (BSW) only if you are applying to the 15-month Accelerated AM program.
+We require an undergraduate degree in social work (BSW) only if you are applying to the Advanced Standing Master's program.

 If you have any questions, don’t hesitate to contact us at firstname.lastname@example.org.